 Better Results Even Without Implants

 Approaching the augmentation mastopexy in this manner has resulted in a better-looking breast from the start, and the shape is better maintained over time.
+(I talk more about why breast shape is important in this related blog post.)
 I can also adapt this technique to someone who does not want implants and wishes to maintain as much volume as possible.
 In these women, instead of discarding the lower breast tissue, it is moved into the upper breast to “auto-augment” the breast.

 I must always add a bit of a disclaimer here.
 A woman’s breasts will always look fuller in the upper part of the breast when a bra is being worn.
 This is natural and is inherently part of an attractive breast.
 The other thing is that gravity is always at work and can change everything.
 Wearing good support in a bra most of the time is crucial in maintain breast shape over time.